A Home in the Country - Life in Adams County

 In Pennsylvania, zoning law requires adjacent property owners to be notified about any request for a zoning change on a neighboring property, so you might be invited to make comment on a zoning application by attending a public hearing.
 This is an optional activity, but consider it as an opportunity to stay informed about local development.

 Also in Pennsylvania, there is a regulation prohibiting “malodors” from activities other than agriculture, as well as a prohibition for smoke crossing over property boundaries.
 Some townships prohibit any type of burning.
-If you plan to have a “controlled burn”, notify the 911 Non-Emergency Center (717-334-8101) in advance to prevent an unnecessary dispatch of fire apparatus which you might have to pay for.
+If you plan to have a permitted “controlled burn”, notify the Non-Emergency Center (717-334-8101) in advance to prevent an unnecessary dispatch of fire apparatus which you might have to pay for.

 Never burn when it is dry or windy.
 Keep a hose nearby and use a container covered with a grate.
 Setting your neighbor’s property on fire won’t make you popular and could result in legal action or a fine.

 You will be entered into the real property tax rolls when your deed is recorded.
-To be sure that you’re entered properly on the tax rolls, call the Adams County Tax Assessment Department at 717-337-9837.
+To be sure that you’re entered properly on the tax rolls, call the Adams County Tax Services Department at 717-337-9837.

 If your lender on your house is collecting funds in an escrow account for real estate taxes, it is your responsibility to send the tax bill to the lender for timely payment.

 Property owners can expect to receive two tax notices.
 The first tax bill, issued in March, is for county and local government taxes combined on one tax bill.
-The largest is the school real estate property tax sent out in July by the county’s six school districts.
+The largest is the school real estate property tax sent out in July by the county’s six school districts./p>

 School districts and municipalities also tax your earned income.
 Most assess an earned income tax which is levied similar to federal and state income taxes through payroll withholding.
 One school district – Bermudian Springs – levies an occupational assessment tax paid by all persons who live in the district.
 You’ll file your earned income tax return with your federal and state income taxes by April 15 of each year.